OnyxMcQueen/tic-tac-toe/README.md

 - [ ] Inside the main section, create a header with a title for the game and a container for displaying the current player.
 - [ ] Create a div with a class of "board" that will contain the squares of the game board.
 - [ ] Inside the board div, create nine buttons with a class of "square".
-- [ ] Add a "gameover" banner with a "New Game" button. _This should only be displayed when the game is won or tied._
+- [ ] Add a "gameover-banner" with a "gameover-message" and a "New Game" button. _This should only be displayed when the game is won or tied._

 ## Step 3: Styling with CSS